Killuina/FRONT-RetroDex/README.md

 ## **POKÉDEX**

-Pokédex is a web CRUD application that allows users to create and delete their own Pokémon, view a total list of Pokémon on the app, and view detailed information for each one.
+Pokédex is a web CRUD application with a toy-like retro style, that allows users to create and delete their own Pokémon, view a total list of Pokémon on the app, and view detailed information for each one.
 The application uses modern technologies such as Next.js, Typescript and Redux Toolkit for state management.
 It is deployed on Netlify for easy access by users.
 It is covered with a 100% by tests using Jest and React Testing Library

 Overall, Pokédex is an efficient and user-friendly web application that is made for video game and Pokémon enthusiasts.